Petrosomatoglyph: Mary, the mother of Jesus

 In Wales, the knees and breasts of Mary are said to be imprinted on a rock beside her well at Ffynnon Fair, Llanfair, between Barmouth and Harlech in Gwynedd.
 Marks said to be her footprint and thumb-print are to be found nearby.
 Two other Mary footprints are recorded in the vicinity at Llan Maria (St. Mary) near Llanbedr, and Wenallt Hill at Llanaber.

 At Pochayiv Lavra in western Ukraine, there is a footprint which by tradition was left in the stone by the Theotokos (Virgin Mary) after her miraculous appearance to two monks in the 15th century.
 A spring of water which is believed to have miraculous powers flows from the footprint to this day.

 At Stow of Wedale in the Scottish Borders a stone near the Lady's Well and old church of St Mary is said to bear the footprint of the Virgin Mary.

 Muhammad

-At the Qubbat al-Sanaya (the Dome of the Front Teeth) the mark made by the Muhammad's tooth is to be found on a stone in a wall.
+At the Qubbat al-Sanaya (the Dome of the Front Teeth) the mark made by Muhammad's tooth is to be found on a stone in a wall.
 Muhammad was attacked and lost a tooth during the incident.
 A mark on a stone wall is said to have been made when the tooth fell.
 Muhammad's footprints are (by Islamic tradition) found in numerous places, such as the Dome of the Rock in Jerusalem, in Damascus, and in mosques in West Bengal, Bangladesh and Gudjarat.
 It is said that the hoof print of Muhammad's steed al-Burāq, upon which he was propelled to heaven, can be seen imprinted in the Foundation Stone.